My mission is to empower Queer and Trans folks with spiritual tools and techniques for personal transformation and healing in community.

 Finally, when I say “Queer spirituality”, I recognize that all spiritual experiences feel a bit weird, odd, peculiar, strange (aka queer) at first.
 It’s often hard to know who to talk to when we’ve had mystical experiences, extra-sensory visions, psychedelic trips, mysterious dreams, spiritual encounters, or enter altered states of consciousness.
 In fact, spirituality can feel so strange that it’s often difficult to integrate back into “ordinary” life.

-No matter how you’ve experienced (or not experienced) “spiritual stuff” is 100% valid, and I’m here to help you sort it through.
+No matter how you’ve experienced (or not experienced) “spiritual stuff” is 100% valid, and I’m here to help you make sense of it.
 Don’t worry, I’m no stranger to strange.

 The term “queer” has been used as a pejorative for centuries.
 Originally the word was used to refer to anyone/anything that was seen as weird, odd, peculiar, or strange.
 Over time, however, it became more commonly weaponized against anyone/anything perceived to be gender variant or deemed sexually “deviant”.

 I acknowledge that some 2SLGBTIAQ+ folks don’t like or use the term “queer”.
 And some people still find its use offensive, which I understand and empathize with.
-To clarify, my use of the word comes from my own lived experience, and is intended to reclaim and empower queerness for myself and the communities I’m part of.
+To clarify, my use of the word comes from my own lived experience, and is intended to reclaim and empower Queerness for myself and the communities I’m part of.
+It’s a politically charged word, and I use it aware of its power.

 Here are some resources to check out if you want to know more: